tuftsceeo/tufts-hub/README.md

 ## Acknowledgements 🙏

-Thank you to Anaconda for supporting the open-source work on PyScript.
+Thank you to [Anaconda](https://anaconda.com/) 🐍 for supporting the open-source work relating to PyScript.

-Thank you to Tufts for their patience and understanding as a band-aid for their PyScript hosting problems was created (i.e. this project).
+Thank you to [Tufts CEEO](https://ceeo.tufts.edu/) for their patience, collaboration and understanding as a band-aid 🩹 for their PyScript hosting problems was built together (i.e. this project).